 \section{Experiments}

 {\texttt{EsWiki}} {\texttt{EsInv}} {\texttt{Indo}} {\texttt{ESInvD}} {\mathcal{H}} {\mathcal{L}}

-We have run experiments to compare the solution of Theorem~\ref{thm:matrices0} (referred to as \wmm\ in the sequel, for Wavelet Matrix Model) with the only previous encoding, that is, the one used by Claude et al.~\cite{CNO15} (denoted by \tablen).
+We have run experiments to compare the solution of Theorem~\ref{thm:matrices0} (referred to as \wmm\ in the sequel, for Wavelet Matrix Model) with the only previous encoding, that is, the one used by Claude et al.~\cite{CNO15} (denoted \tablen).
 Note that our codes are not canonical, so other solutions \cite{GNNO15} do not apply.

 Claude et al.~\cite{CNO15} use for encoding a single table of $\sigma L$ bits storing the code of each symbol, and thus they easily encode in constant time.
 For decoding, they have tables separated by codeword length $\ell$.
-In each such table, they store the codewords of that length and the associated character, sorted by codeword.
-This requires $\sigma (L+\lg\sigma)$ further bits, and permits decoding binary searching the codeword found in the wavelet matrix.
+In each such table, they store the codewords of that length and the associated symbol, sorted by codeword.
+This requires $\sigma (L+\lg\sigma)$ further bits, and permits decoding by binary searching the codeword found in the wavelet matrix.
 Since there are at most $2^\ell$ codewords of length $\ell$, the binary search takes time $\Oh{\ell}$.

-For the sequence $D$ used in our \wmm, we use binary Huffman-shaped wavelet trees with plain bitmaps.
-The structures for supporting rank/select efficiently require $37.5$\% space overhead, so the total space is $1.37\,\sigma \HH_0(D)$, where $\HH_0(D) \le \lg L$ is the per-symbol zero-order entropy of the sequence $D$.
-We also add a small index to speed up select queries \cite{NPsea12.1} (that is, decoding), which can be parameterized with a sampling value that we set to $\{16, 32, 64, 128\}$.
-Finally, we store the values $\leaves$ and $\nodes$, which add an insignificant $L^2$ bits in total.
+For the sequence $D$ used in our \wmm, we use binary Huffman-shaped wavelet trees with plain bitmaps (i.e., not compressed).
+The structures for supporting $rank$/$select$ require $37.5$\% extra space, so the total space is $1.37\,\sigma \HH_0(D)$, where $\HH_0(D) \le \lg L$ is the per-symbol zero-order entropy of the sequence $D$.
+We also add a small index to speed up select queries \cite{NPsea12.1} (at decoding), which is parameterized with a sampling value that we set to $\{16, 32, 64, 128\}$.
+Finally, we store the values $\leaves$ and $\nodes$, which add an insignificant $L\log\sigma$ bits in total.